tomjoht/documentation-theme-jekyll/projects/jekyll-doc/pages/getting_started.md

 2. `cd acme`
 3. git clone `https://github.com/tomjohnson1492/jekyll-doc.git .`

-## Customize the blankproject folder inside projects
+## Copy the blankproject folder inside projects

-1. Inside the projects folder, change the name "blankproject" to your project's name -- e.g., acme.
-Note: If you don't change this folder name, the next time your run `git pull`, its contents (with same file names) will be overwritten.
+1. Inside the projects folder, copy the "blankproject" folder and paste it (duplicating it).
+Don't just rename it or it messes up future `git pull` requests.
+Once you copy the blankproject folder, change the name to your project's name -- in this case, I'll assume "acme" is your project name.

 ## Customize the configuration
 1. In the projects/acme/configurations folder, rename config_blankproject.yml to config_acme.yml.